acl-org/ACLPUB/docs/final-version.md

    conjunctions, and the infinitive marker "to."
 This includes hyphenated words like `Mixed-Case`.

- - In many bibliography styles, including ACL's, BibTeX lowercases the titles of conference papers, and needs to be told which letters _not_ to lowercase.
-This is handled by using curly braces around such terms: e.g., `{E}nglish`, `{C}homsky`, `{IBM}`, `{CFG}s`, `{HMM}s`.
-   *As of 2020, this protection is now applied automatically* upon ingestion to the Anthology by means of heuristics (applied to CamelCase and UPPERCASE terms, and after punctuation) and a [very long curated list](https://github.com/acl-org/acl-anthology/blob/master/bin/fixedcase/truelist) of proper nouns and phrases.
-As such there is *no need for you to apply your own case protection*, unless your paper title contains a very uncommon proper noun.
+ - The ACL Anthology automatically detects most proper nouns and noun phrases that should always be capitalized.
+However, if your paper title contains a very uncommon proper noun, you can put curly braces around its first letter, like this:
+   `{T}aumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu}`.

-   Note that curly braces will _not_ appear in the online conference program or proceedings.
+   Note that these curly braces will _not_ appear in the online conference program or proceedings.
 They will only appear in the BibTeX file that others will use to cite your paper.

  - If you need literal curly braces, please escape them like this:
    `\{` `\}`

- - Please don't use any nonstandard LaTeX commands, and there should be no `\footnote`s or citations using `\cite` or related commands.
+ - Please don't use any nonstandard LaTeX commands.

+ - The title and abstract should not contains footnotes or citations.

  - You can use LaTeX math mode where appropriate: `An $O(n^2)$ Algorithm for $n$-gram Smoothing`.

  - You can use Unicode (UTF-8) for accented or special characters.

- - If you copy-and-paste from your PDF file, please be sure to rejoin words broken by hyphenation.
+ - Please don't copy-and-paste the abstract from your PDF file, but if you must, please be sure to rejoin words broken by hyphenation.

 ## Copyright